skypjack/entt/docs/md/entity.md

 });
 ```

-The `each` member function won't break (because iterators remain valid) nor will
+The `each` member function will not break (because iterators remain valid) nor will
 any reference be invalidated.
 Instead, more attention should be paid to the
 destruction of entities or the removal of components.<br/>
 Use a common range-for loop and get components directly from the view or move
 the deletion of entities and components at the end of the function to avoid
 dangling pointers.

-For all types that don't offer stable pointers, iterators are also invalidated
+For all types that do not offer stable pointers, iterators are also invalidated
-and the behavior is undefined if an entity is modified or destroyed and it's not
+and the behavior is undefined if an entity is modified or destroyed and it is not
 the one currently returned by the iterator nor a newly created one.<br/>
 To work around it, possible approaches are: